-from waste to new materials ︎︎︎ basic research on local side streams and low-energy production.
+From waste to new materials ︎︎︎ Basic research on local side streams and low-energy production.

 This project is the result of more than a year of research.
 Over 20 materials from locally available waste sources were studied, from which three new possible applications were developed.